Testing Separability of High-Dimensional Covariance Matrices: Additional Simulation Studies

-We evaluate the empirical powers of $\phi_1,\phi_2,\phi_3$, \texttt{LRT}, and \texttt{PTCLT} under non-normal populations.
-Namely, let $\calP$ be any distribution with zero mean and a finite variance.
-Suppose $Z_1,\ldots,Z_n\in\real^{p_1 \times p_2}$ are i.i.d. random matrices, where the entries of $Z_i$ are i.i.d. with $\calP$.
+We evaluate the empirical power of $\phi_1,\phi_2,\phi_3$, \texttt{LRT}, and \texttt{PTCLT} under non-Gaussian populations.
+Namely, let $\calP_0$ be a distribution with zero mean and a finite variance.
+Suppose $Z_1,\ldots,Z_n\in\real^{p_1 \times p_2}$ are i.i.d. random matrices, where the entries of $Z_i$ are i.i.d. with $\calP_0$.
 Given a core covariance matrix $C$, we apply the aforementioned separability tests to the data $Y_1,\ldots,Y_n\in \real^{p_1\times p_2}$, where $y_i:=\text{vec}(Y_i)=C^{1/2}z_i$ for $z_i=\text{vec}(Z_i)$.
-Recall that, due to the Kronecker-invariance, recall that it suffices to consider the case where the population covariance matrix itself is a core.
-In this section, we take $C=C_{2,w}$ for $C_{2,w}$ defined in Section \ref{sec5:illus}.
-Note that the empirical power of each test is computed using the procedure described in Section \ref{sec5:illus}.
+Recall that, due to the Kronecker-invariance, it suffices to consider the case where the population covariance matrix itself is a core.
+In this section, we take $C=C_{2,w}$ for $C_{2,w}$ defined in Section \ref{sec5.2:emp.power}.
+Note that the empirical power of each test is computed using the procedure described in Section \ref{sec5.2:emp.power}.\\

-For the distribution $\calP$, we consider $\text{Gamma}(4,2)-2$, $t_{6}$ and $t_{10}$, where $t_\nu$ denotes the $t-$distribution with degree of freedom $\nu$.
-Note that $\text{Gamma}(4,2)-2$ has moments of all orders.
-On the other hand, the eighth moment exists for $t_{10}$ but not $t_6$.
-The $t-$distributions with different degrees of freedom are considered to examine whether the trend in powers observed from Figures \ref{fig1}--\ref{fig4} still holds when the eighth moment assumption in Lemma \ref{sec4.3:frob} and Theorem \ref{sec4.3:eig} is removed.
+For the distribution $\calP_0$, we consider $\text{Gamma}(4,2)-2$, $t_{6}$ and $t_{10}$, where $t_\nu$ denotes the $t-$distribution with degree of freedom $\nu$.
+Note that $\text{Gamma}(4,2)-2$ is sub-exponential and thus has moments of all orders, which is not the case for the $t-$ distributions.
+The $t-$distributions with different degrees of freedom are considered to examine whether the trend in power observed from Figures \ref{sec5.2.figure1}--\ref{sec5.2.figure4} still holds when the underlying distribution is heavy-tailed.\\